 2.7.
 Zone File Access.
 Zone file data provided by the Registry Operator pursuant to Section 2 of Specification 4 shall include a separate zone file for each TLD in the TLD Set.

 2.8.
 Emergency Thresholds.
-If any one of the events set forth in (i) through (iii) of Section 2.13 of the Agreement has occurred such that an emergency transition is required for any TLD in the TLD Set, then each TLD within the TLD Set shall be deemed to require an emergency transition and shall be subject to Section 2.13 of the Agreement.
+If any one of the events set forth in (i) through (iii) of Section 2.13(a) of the Agreement has occurred such that an emergency transition is required for any TLD in the TLD Set, then each TLD within the TLD Set shall be deemed to require an emergency transition and shall be subject to Section 2.13 of the Agreement.

 2.9.
 Renewal.
 If any one of the events set forth in Section 4.2(a) of the Agreement has occurred such that the Agreement shall, upon notice to Registry Operator, terminate at the expiration of the then-current Term for any TLD in the TLD Set, then each TLD within the TLD Set shall be deemed to have reached the same non-renewal threshold.